12 Easy Steps...

 Step #1

-Understand fractional ownership.
-Owning a timeshare property is much like owning a townhome or condo unit, with the exception that your ownership is limited to a specfic time period during the year.
-A timeshare has a deed and a property descritpion just like any other real estate.
+Understanding fractional ownership.
+Owning a timeshare property is much like owning a townhome or condo, except that your ownership is limited to a specific time period during the year.
+A timeshare has a deed and a property description just like any other real estate.
 It is recorded in the county courthouse just like other real estate, and it requires property tax, insurance, a title, title insurance, and a formal closing like other property.
 The one difference is that the property description will have a time element included.
 That is key since if you don't like the time slot, you essentially have to sell your unit and buy a new one to get a different time slot.
 Two more rules that apply to real estate may be important here.
-First, understand that nothing that the salesperson tells you is binding since in real estate matters, the only thing that matters is what is in writing.
-Second, since these purchases are legally recorded, they are very difficult to un-do.
+First, understand that nothing that the salesperson tells you is binding since in real estate, the only thing that matters is what is in writing.
+Second, since these purchases are legally recorded, they are very difficult to undo.

 Step #2

 Red, blue, and white weeks.
 The key difference between a condo and a timeshare is the time factor in ownership.
 A unit owner typically gets one week per year.
-That week nearly alwasy starts at noon on Sunday, and ends at noon on Saturday, but this varies at different resorts.
+That week nearly always starts at noon on Sunday, and ends at noon on Saturday, but this varies at different resorts.
 Some resorts offer points that can be used at different times of the year.
-This is more flexiable, but the best weeks often require more points that you are allocated in a given year, so you get to visit less often.
-The very best weeks of the year are called Red weeks.
-They are in the most demand.
-The middle demand weeks are called Blue weeks, and the off-season weeks are White weeks.
-The Red and Blue weeks will typically cost more than White weeks, however, most White weeks are truely times that you would typically not want to visit the resort.
+This is more flexible, but the best weeks often require more points than you are allocated in a given year, so you get to visit less often.
+The very best and highest demand weeks are called Red weeks.
+The middle demand weeks are called Blue weeks, and the low demand off-season weeks are called White weeks.
+The Red and Blue weeks will typically cost more than White weeks, however, most White weeks are truly times that you would typically not want to visit the resort.
 Think of Minnesota when it is minus 20 degrees, or Bombay during the rainy season.
-While you should ultimately pick the time that works the best for you, keep in mind that anything less than a Red week will hurt resale value and be hard to trade.
+While you should pick the time that works the best for you, keep in mind that anything less than a Red week will hurt resale value and be hard to trade.

 Step #3

 Do not get sold down the river.
 Never allow yourself to be sold a timeshare.
 Don't get involved in the high pressure sales events.
-It is not worth the TV set or whatever they offer to give out.
+It is not worth the TV set or other gift that is offered.
 Timeshare sales commissions are so high that it is worth whatever mind games and illegal tricks that they can think of to get you to sign on the bottom line.
 If they tell you that this is a unique property, read that as the market is almost flooded.
-If they say it is a limitied time offer, know that they have more units on the drawing board ready to go when yours is sold.
+If they say it is a limited time offer, know that they have more units on the drawing board ready to go when yours is sold.

-The best way to buy a timeshare is to be a buyer.
-You are the one who needs to research resorts, then find out who has units for sale.
-The Internet makes this relatively easy.
-The secret of the industry is that many timeshares end up being abandonded and foreclosed.
-You can buy these repo units for next to nothing.
-For example, a $20,000 new timeshare can be picked up for 10% of that on the resale market.
+The best way to buy a timeshare is to be an informed buyer.
+You are the one who needs to research resorts and find out who has units for sale.
+The Internet makes this work relatively easy.
+The secret of the industry is that many timeshares end up being abandoned and foreclosed.
+You can buy these repossessed units for next to nothing.
+For example, a $20,000 timeshare can be picked up for 10% of that on the resale market.
 I have seen deals at older resorts where they will give you the unit and several years of waived management fees just to get you locked in to pay future management fees.
 Never, ever pay full price.

 Step #4

 A timeshare is not an investment.
-Salespeople will tell you that a timeshare is an investment that you can will to your kids or sell for a profit down time line.
-That is true, you can will or sell the property.
+The sales staff will tell you that a timeshare is an investment that you can sell for a profit or include in your will.
+That is true, you can sell or pass on a timeshare.
 You will likely never sell it for more than 25% of what you pay.
 So, expect to lose 75% of your value within 5 seconds of signing on the dotted line.

 Step #5